Suffolk Downs station: Renovations

 Averaging just 521 daily boardings in FY 2019, Suffolk Downs is the least-used fare-controlled station on the MBTA subway system.
 The redevelopment of the Suffolk Downs site is expected to substantially increase ridership to Suffolk Downs and Beachmont stations.
 The developer, HYM Investment Group, has committed $20 million for transit projects including modifications to both stations.
 Reconstruction of the station is expected to begin between FY 2023 and FY 2027.
 Conceptual design began in mid-2022.
+As of July 2025, the MBTA plans to replace two staircases in the station by 2026.